Monocled cobra: Venom

-The venom of the monocled cobra from three different localities was reported to exhibit different intravenous and subcutaneous median lethal doses:Thailand, 0.18-0.22 μg/g; Malaysia, 0.90-1.11 μg/g; and Vietnam, 0.90-1.00 μg/g, of mouse body weight.
+The venom of the monocled cobra from three different localities was reported to exhibit different intravenous and subcutaneous median lethal doses: Thailand, 0.18-0.22 μg/g; Malaysia, 0.90-1.11 μg/g; and Vietnam, 0.90-1.00 μg/g, of mouse body weight.
 These results reflect the distinct difference in the lethal potency of the monocled cobra and response to antivenom neutralization.

 The major toxic components in cobra venoms are postsynaptic neurotoxins, which block the nerve transmission by binding specifically to the nicotinic acetylcholine receptor, leading to flaccid paralysis and even death by respiratory failure.
 The major α-neurotoxin in the monocled cobra's venom is a long neurotoxin, α-cobratoxin; the minor α-neurotoxin is different from cobrotoxin in one residue.
 The neurotoxins of this particular species are weak.
 The venom of this species also contains myotoxins and cardiotoxins.

 Envenomation usually presents predominantly with extensive local necrosis and systemic manifestations to a lesser degree.
 Drowsiness, neurological and neuromuscular symptoms will usually manifest earliest; hypotension, flushing of the face, warm skin, and pain around bite site typically manifest within one to four hours following the bite; paralysis, ventilatory failure or death could ensue rapidly, possibly as early as 60 minutes in very severe cases of envenomation.
 However, the presence of fang marks does not always imply that envenomation actually occurred.

 In case of intravenous injection the tested in mice is 0.373 mg/kg, and 0.225 mg/kg in case of intraperitoneal injection.
 The average venom yield per bite is approximately 263 mg dry weight.

 Between 1968 and 1974, 20 cases of cobra bites were observed in Thailand; all the patients developed systemic envenoming and received treatment, but 19 patients survived.

-The monocled cobra causes the highest fatality due to snake venom poisoning in Thailand.
+The monocled cobra is responsible for the greatest number of snakebite fatalities in Thailand.